BlackBinary/SimpleBotNet/README.md

 There is not much to add, look at the code and build the client using visual studio.

 TODO:
-- auto reconnect on both sides
+- auto reconnect on the client side
 - nice frontend
 - frontend login
 - secure connection